-Options granted under the Amended 2018 Plan may be either "incentive stock options" that are intended to meet the requirements of Section 422 of the Code or "nonstatutory stock options" that do not meet the requirements of Section 422 of the Code.
+Options granted under the Amended 2018 Plan may be either "incentive stock options" that are intended to meet the requirements of Section 422 of the Code or "nonstatutory stock options" that do not meet such requirements.
 Incentive stock options may be granted only to employees.
-Each option grant will be evidenced by an award agreement that will specify the terms and conditions as determined by the Board.
-The Board will determine the exercise price of options granted under the 2014 Plan.
+Each option grant will be evidenced by an award agreement that will specify the terms and conditions as determined by the Committee.
+The Committee will determine the exercise price of options granted under the 2018 Plan.
 The exercise price of stock options may not be less than the fair market value, on the date of grant, per share of our Common Stock issuable upon exercise of the option (or 110% of fair market value in the case of incentive options granted to a ten-percent shareholder).

-If on the date of grant the Common Stock is listed on a stock exchange or a national market system, the fair market value shall be the closing sale price on the last trading day before the date of grant.
-If no such prices are available, the fair market value shall be determined in good faith by the Board based upon the advice of a qualified valuation expert.
+If on the date of grant the Common Stock is listed on a stock exchange or a national market system, the fair market value is the closing sale price on the last trading day before the date of grant.
+If no such prices are available, the fair market value is determined in good faith by the Committee based upon the advice of a qualified valuation expert.

-No option may be exercisable for more than ten years (five years in the case of an incentive stock option granted to a ten-percent shareholder) from the date of grant.
-Options granted under the Amended 2018 Plan will be exercisable at such time or times as the Board prescribes at the time of grant.
+No option may be exercisable for more than ten years (five years in the case of an incentive stock option granted to a 10% shareholder) from the date of grant.
+Options granted under the Amended 2018 Plan will be exercisable at such time or times as the Committee prescribes at the time of grant.
 No employee may receive incentive stock options that first become exercisable in any calendar year in an amount exceeding \$100,000.